Winter Storm

 from the head.

-Cover your mouth to protect your lungs from extremely cold air.
+- Cover your mouth to protect your lungs from

 Avoid taking deep breaths; minimize talking.